bolt/docs/docs/fields/block.md

 <code>type: repeater</code> or <code>type: templateselect</code> as fields in
 your block.
 These fields will not work as expected. </p>

+You can drag-and-sort blocks, but don't forget to save your record after sorting them.

+If your block has one or more sub-fields with `type: text`, the first one will be used as the header of each individual block set.
+This is particularly useful when you need to sort your block sets and collapse them all prior to sorting them.
+If there is no `type: text` field defined, the header falls back to the block's label.

 ## Example usage in templates:

 When you want to use blocks in your templates you will need to iterate over